Loving You

 A glimpse of your soul, dear, I’ll cherish forevermore.

-Compounded with the pressure of performance from my caregivers throughout childhood, I struggled with the thought of being able to love myself unconditionally.
+Compounded with the pressure of performance from my caregivers, I struggled with the thought of being able to love myself unconditionally.
 It was only recently that I noticed these tendencies, and such explains the very nature of why I acted the way I did after that very first breakup.
 Relationship after relationship, I sought after love, one that could fill the void in my heart.
 When one is liked romantically, they may feel invincible.
 To be liked is to accept who one is, not what they do or what they can achieve.
 One can only imagine how the adolescent in me felt, love-starved and insecure, when presented with such fortune.
 The ecstasy was intoxicating, as I found myself chasing.

 Broken